Hey everyone, I am Deanna from D Images and what an awesome community we are all part of and thanks Mark for the feature :)

-My first film camera I was giving when I started in high school was a Nikon F65, which I guess a a collectors item now.
-Since then I have worked my way through the every nikon digital SLR on the market, here is a little peak into my gear right now.
+The first film camera I was given when I started in high school was a Nikon F65, which I guess a collector’s item now.
+Since then I have worked my way through the every Nikon digital SLR on the market, here is a little peek into my gear right now.

 I use 2 camera bodies at every session, which are Nikon D800’s, whether it be a newborn shoot with my

-It may seem obvious to experienced photographers but for beginners I cant stress how important it is to have a back up camera body in your kit, because if one fails your session doesn’t!
+It may seem obvious to experienced photographers but for beginners, I cant stress how important it is to have a back up camera body in your kit, so if one fails your session doesn’t!

 I shoot raw ALWAYS which means big files are being created by the D800 so that means lots of compact flash cards!
 I use Sandisk Extreme pro III 64gb cards mostly.
 They are the most reliable I have found and have the best upload speed which I need as I shoot up to 5 days per week.
 They live in a mini Sandisk card wallet.